 - Asia (Singapore and China).

-Priding yourself on being ‘developer-centric’ sounds nice on promotional materials.
-But does this niche offering make any difference?
-How does it affect what they do, or more importantly, DON’T, offer?
+Priding oneself on being ‘developer-centric’ sounds nice on promotional materials.
+Does this niche offer make any difference?
+How does it affect what they do – or more importantly, DON’T – offer?

 Quite expensive shared hosting.
 But is it worth it?

 We set up a basic WordPress website on the HostRocket ‘Shared’ plan back in June 2015 to find out for ourselves.
 You can also view our site’s detailed performance statistics like uptime & speed (click ‘History’ to dig in deeper).

 Pros of using Site5 Hosting

 Site5 is targeting an audience of advanced users.
 It means we had high expectations for the level of performance.

 Over the past year or so, they’ve performed OK on speed and support, and pretty well in uptime which is always a good start considering that’s three out of three of the biggest criterias when choosing a host.